Daniel Kottke: In film

-In an interview with CNN, Kottke states that seeing the movie was a bit of a shock to him and that he enjoyed it very much.
+In an interview with CNN, Kottke stated that seeing the movie was a bit of a shock to him and that he enjoyed it very much.
 "It took me a few days after seeing the film ...
 I was surprised to see what a dominant character Lisa became.
 I found that very gratifying to see.
 It was very much a caricature ... [but] Aaron Sorkin did such a good job."